Interview with a Koriyama-native famous actor, Toshiyuki Nishida【Style Koriyama Special Interview】

 ●What’s your favorite food in Fukushima?

-I love peaches.
-Fukushima has tons of great food, like rice and fruits.
-I really respect the effort all the farmers and producers make for them
+I love peaches!
+Fukushima is full of amazing food, from fresh rice to delicious fruits.
+I truly admire the dedication of all the farmers and producers who make it possible.

-●Can you tell us how you feel or felt about the Great East Japan Earthquake?
+●Can you share your thoughts on the Great East Japan Earthquake?

-The disaster we experienced here in Fukushima is not simple.
-It is just different.
-We first need to think why we people in Fukushima have had to shoulder such a burden from the disaster.
+The disaster we experienced in Fukushima is not simple—it’s profoundly different.
+First, we need to reflect on why the people of Fukushima have had to bear such a heavy burden.

-I am just an actor, and I can only support Fukushima through my acting, but it doesn’t work if only “we” try.
-It’s a nation-wide problem, a problem of Japan.
-All of us, people in Fukushima and people in the rest of Japan, need to keep it in mind.
+I’m just an actor, and the way I can support Fukushima is through my work.
+But it isn’t enough if only we try.
+This is a nationwide issue, a challenge for all of Japan.
+Both the people of Fukushima and the rest of the country need to keep it in mind and work together.

-●How do you like our Fukushima promotion video?
+●What do you think of our Fukushima promotion video?

-I have watched it so many times, and I still watch it, especially when I am tired.
-You can learn a lot about the current Fukushima.
-In the NHK BS1 special documentary show “Fukushima TIME/LAPSE, the Great Earthquake Seventh Anniversary Visual Poems,” I always like seeing the brightness of the eyes of the Iwaki-native videographer Mr. Shimizu.
-His eyes almost look like saying “Fukushima is never defeated!”
+I’ve watched it so many times, and I still do—especially when I’m feeling tired.
+It really shows a lot about today’s Fukushima.
+In the NHK BS1 special documentary “Fukushima TIME/LAPSE: The Great Earthquake Seventh Anniversary Visual Poems,” I always notice the brightness in the eyes of Iwaki-native videographer Mr. Shimizu.
+His eyes seem to say, “Fukushima will never be defeated!”

-●Do you have any messages to the children in Fukushima?
+●Do you have a message for the children of Fukushima?

-Throughout the ceremony and the press conference, we saw Mr. Nishida’s kindness, compassion and appreciation to the people around him, and also his love of Fukushima.
-His answers to the questions, both about his acting career and about Fukushima, were all thoughtful, which made us very proud that we have such a wonderful actor from Fukushima.
+Throughout the ceremony and press conference, we witnessed Mr. Nishida’s kindness, compassion, and deep appreciation for the people around him, as well as his love for Fukushima.
+His answers—whether about his acting career or about Fukushima—were always thoughtful, making us proud to have such an extraordinary actor from our region.

-Mr. Nishida, even past 70, still keeps working on new roles and performances.
-Let’s wish him for a great success!
+Even past 70, Mr. Nishida continues to take on new roles and performances.
+Let’s wish him continued success!
 Thank you, Mr. Nishida!

 https://stylekoriyama.com/fukushima-information/2018/10/27/toshiyuki-nishida-interview/